-- The net assets of the unit (before deduction of the performance fee) and - The reference assets (hereinafter the "Reference Assets"), which represent and replicate the net assets of the unit (before deduction of the performance fee) on the first day of the observation period, adjusted for subscriptions/redemptions at each valuation, to which the performance of the benchmark index is applied, namely the MSCI Europe.
+- The net assets of the unit (before deduction of the performance fee) and - The reference assets (hereinafter the "Reference Assets"), which represent and replicate the net assets of the unit (before deduction of the performance fee) on the first day of the observation period, adjusted for subscriptions/redemptions at each valuation, to which the performance of the benchmark index is applied with increases as follows: - for I (C) units: the capitalised €STR, plus 0.65% per annum; - for L (C) units: the capitalised €STR, plus 0.30% per annum; - for I GBP (D) units: the capitalised SONIA, plus 0.65% per annum; - for D units: the capitalised €STR, plus 0.65% per annum; - for R (C) units: the capitalised €STR, plus 0.50% per annum;

-As such, from 01 July 2022, the Comparison is performed over a maximum observation period of five years, for which the anniversary date corresponds to the calculation date of the last net asset value in June.
-All observation periods that begin on or after 01 July 2022 shall follow the new procedures below:
+As such, from 01 June 2022, the Comparison is performed over a maximum observation period of five years, for which the anniversary date corresponds to the calculation date of the last net asset value in May.
+All observation periods that begin on or after 01 June 2022 shall follow the new procedures below.